Dangers of AI in Social Media: The Silent Invasion

 It’s been made like that.

-When maximizing screen time is put as the only goal of the AI, it trains its eyes off your well-being.
+When maximization of screen time is set as the sole objective of the AI, it conditioned its eyes off your well-being.

 The Illusion of Free Will